inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `Step 2` Connect the Master to a Session <br>
-- Once the master has been started, navigate to the Master UI http://localhost:8080.
+- Once the master has been started, navigate to the Master UI at http://localhost:8080.
-- Retrieve the Master URL from the Master UI `spark://HOST:PORT URL`.
+- There you will find the Master URL `spark://HOST:PORT URL`.
 - The Master URL can be used to connect Master to the Spark Session or Context and to connect workers to master.
-- Note: This is being run on my local machine instead of on a Google Cloud VM as in the video.
+- Note: I am doing this on my local machine instead of on a Google Cloud VM as in the video.

 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/1d07c6be-7ba0-4c73-aadb-dc97024f33ed" width="800" height="auto">
 <br>